Jason W. Burge

-He represents individual and institutional investors and borrowers in securities fraud and lender liability cases in state court, federal court and bankruptcy court, as well as FINRA arbitrations.
+He represents individual and institutional investors and borrowers in securities fraud and lender liability cases in state court, federal court, and bankruptcy court, as well as FINRA arbitrations.
 He handles disputes involving allegations of statutory violations, breach of contract, breach of fiduciary duty, misrepresentation, and fraud from fact investigation through trial and appellate practice.

 Finally, as a former clerk on the United States Court of Appeals for the Fifth Circuit, Jason has argued before the United States Fifth Circuit and the Louisiana Third and Fourth Circuit.
 Jason regularly briefs and argues state and federal appeals across a broad range of practice areas.